 Professionals can undoubtedly do a better job of painting spaces which required a bit of skill such as places with strange lighting or spaces that require a lot of preparation.
 It is better and more practical to hire a contractor and have their team get the job done well, than to realize that it’s just out of your depth, and hire a contractor after wasting time, energy and resources.

 So are you still in a conundrum or have you made up your mind?

-You may have learned that in Denver Colorado hardwood floor refinishers don’t do staircases!
+You may have learned that in Denver, Colorado, hardwood floor refinishers don’t refinish staircases!
 It’s true, they don’t.
-And, most painters don’t do staircases, well at least.
-The reason is complexity, experience, and quite simply; there are easier things they could be doing, why get in that soup if you don’t have to?
+And most painters don’t refinish staircases (well, at least).
+The reason is complexity, experience, and, quite simply, there are easier things they could be doing; why get in that soup if you don’t have to?